bmish/Sudoku/README.md

 ### Implementation
 When the game is created, two boards are loaded in from CSV files: the initial board and the solution board.
 Each board is represented by a two-dimensional array of integers.
 As the user fills in spaces on the board, the game keeps track of how many spaces have been filled in correctly.
 Once the number of correctly filled in spaces reaches the total number of spaces on the board, an event is thrown to indicate that the game has been solved.

+This is a constant O(1) time approach to checking if the board is solved since only one space needs to be checked on each move.
+However, this approach depends on knowing the solution ahead of time.
+If the solution was not supplied, the game would either need to compute the solution upfront or calculate if the current board is solved on each move.